Cuprate/cuprate/database/README.md

 As such, it is not implemented.

 ## `MDBX`
-[`MDBX`](https://erthink.github.io/libmdbx) was a candidate as a backend, however MDBX deprecated the custom key/value comparison functions, this makes it a bit trickier to implement dup tables.
+[`MDBX`](https://erthink.github.io/libmdbx) was a candidate as a backend, however MDBX deprecated the custom key/value comparison functions, this makes it a bit trickier to implement duplicate tables.
 It is also quite similar to the main backend LMDB (of which it was originally a fork of).

 As such, it is not implemented (yet).